2005 United States Grand Prix

 The Fédération Internationale de l'Automobile (FIA), the sport's governing body, refused a compromise proposal from Michelin to allow a chicane to be installed, maintaining that such rule changes would be grossly unfair to the Bridgestone-shod teams, who had come prepared with properly working tyres, and that a last-minute change to the track layout would be dangerous in case of crashes.
 The Michelin teams, unable to come to a compromise with the FIA, decided not to participate.
 It was later stated that the Michelin-shod teams could have potentially exposed themselves to criminal liability under Indiana state law had they competed.
 It was also thought that since Bridgestone also provided tyres to the two Indy Racing League series (IndyCar Series and Infiniti Pro Series) via its Firestone brand, and had encountered issues during testing that caused them to return with different IndyCar tyres, it understood better the loads the Formula One tyres would be under.
 Thus, Bridgestone was able to provide a safe tyre.

-Of the six competitors, Ferrari's Michael Schumacher was the eventual winner, with his teammate Rubens Barrichello finishing second.
-The result moved Schumacher to third in the World Drivers' Championship—no driver above him in driver championship points took part in the race.
+Of the six competitors, Ferrari's Michael Schumacher was the eventual winner, with his teammate Rubens Barrichello finishing second and Jordan driver Tiago Monteiro finishing third, which would be his only podium in Formula One as well as the last podium for Jordan.
+The result moved Schumacher to third in the World Drivers' Championship—no driver above him took part in the race.
 The final race result was the lowest number of finishing entries ever seen in a major open-wheel motorsports event at the Indianapolis Motor Speedway since the institution of the 500-Mile Race (surpassing the previous record low of seven finishers in 1966, a race marred by a major first lap accident that eliminated a full third of the starting field).
 The situation created enormous negative publicity for the sport of Formula One, especially in the United States, a market in which Formula One had struggled to establish itself over the preceding twenty years.

 Background

 The race was the 9th of the 19 rounds in the 2005 Formula One World Championship, and the sixth to be held at the 4.192 km 13-turn Indianapolis Motor Speedway infield road course, located in Speedway, Indiana.
 It took place on June 19, 2005, and was formally called the XXXIV Foster's United States Grand Prix.
 Before the event, Renault driver Fernando Alonso led the World Drivers' Championship with 59 points, ahead of McLaren's Kimi Räikkönen with 37 points and Toyota's Jarno Trulli with 27 points.
-Nick Heidfeld of Williams was fourth with 25 points and Ferrari's Michael Schumacher was fifth with 24 points.
+Williams driver Nick Heidfeld was fourth with 25 points and Ferrari's Michael Schumacher was fifth with 24 points.
 Renault with 76 points led McLaren in second on 63 points at the top of the World Constructors' Championships.
 Williams and Toyota were tied for third with 47 points each and Ferrari were fifth with 45 points.

-Friday drivers

-The bottom 6 teams in the 2004 Constructors' Championship were entitled to run a third car in free practice on Friday.
-These drivers drove on Friday but did not compete in qualifying or the race.